Davit Poghosyan

-Davit Albert Poghosyan, director of the History Museum of Armenia Armenian museum specialist, PhD (pedagogical sciences), Associate Professor.
+Davit Albert Poghosyan is an Armenian curator who is the director of the History Museum of Armenia.

 Education

 Davit Poghosyan received his museum specialist’s diploma from Armenian State Pedagogical University after KH.
 Abovyan in 2005, where he continued as post graduate student at the Chair of Library Studies and Bibliography (2005–2008), then as an applicant researcher at the Chair of Art History, Theory and Culturology (2012–2013).
 He received his PhD in Pedagogical sciences in 2015 in the same university.
 The topic is “Museum as an Informative-Communicative System, Its functions and Prospects of Development /on the base of experience of the museums of RA/” (Higher Certification Commission‘s “Pedagogy” 020 council).

-Davit Poghosyan is specialized in museology, museum communication, museum management.
-Parallel his professional activities and formal education he participated in non-formal professional development programs in Armenia and abroad including New York University intensive Summer Institute Program for museum specialists (2006), British Museum International Training Program (2015) “SKD Fellowship” Staatliche Kunstsammlungen Dresden international program for researchers at Grassi Museum of Ethnology in Leipzig (2015–2016), Japan International Cooperation Agency “Museum and Community Development” Knowledge Co-Creation Program (2018) etc.
+Poghosyan is specialized in museology, museum communication, museum management.
+He participated in non-formal professional development programs in Armenia and abroad including New York University intensive Summer Institute Program for museum specialists (2006), British Museum International Training Program (2015) “SKD Fellowship” Staatliche Kunstsammlungen Dresden international program for researchers at Grassi Museum of Ethnology in Leipzig (2015–2016), Japan International Cooperation Agency “Museum and Community Development” Knowledge Co-Creation Program (2018) etc.

-Professional career
+Career

-Davit Poghosyan has worked at practical field of museums and heritage management more than 15 years.
-He started his career from Service for the “Protection of Historical Environment and Museum-Reserves” NCSO (Ministry of Culture of Armenia) in 2006, where he was in the department of development (2006–2008, 2010–2013), then as an expert (2014–2017).
+Poghosyan started his career from Service for the “Protection of Historical Environment and Museum-Reserves” NCSO (Ministry of Culture of Armenia) in 2006, where he was in the department of development (2006–2008, 2010–2013), then as an expert (2014–2017).
 He was also invited to teach in the Armenian State Pedagogical University after KH.
 Abovyan from 2010 as a part time lecturer (2010–2013), then full time lecture (2014–2018) and as a full time associate professor (2018–2020).
 Now he is part time associate professor in the same university (at the Chair of Museology and Library Studies).

 He has worked at the National Museum of Armenian Ethnography and History of Liberal Struggle as an adviser of the director, then head of the Department of Museum Collaboration and PR from 2017 to 2019.

-Davit Poghosyan was appointed as the new director of the History Museum of Armenia from 2020 August by the decision of the Minister of Education, Science, Culture and Sport of Republic of Armenia.
+Poghosyan was appointed as the director of the History Museum of Armenia from 2020 August by the decision of the Minister of Education, Science, Culture and Sport of Republic of Armenia.

-Beginning in early stages of his career Davit Poghosyan has participated in activities of Association of Armenian Museum Professionals, ICOM National Committee of Armenia (from 2008, founding member) and many international and local trainings, workshops, conferences.
-He has been involved in planning and organization several international and local professional events, workshops, conferences, trainings on Museum Studies.
-He is elected board member of ICOM/ICTOP (Kyoto General Conference- 2019-2022, Prague General Conference -2022-2025) and ICOM Armenia from 2014.